 A total of $1 million paid in restitution to affected users

 Even those who leave the company on good terms can sometimes take sensitive data with them without meaning to.
+And then there are people who chat their colleagues, “I hear layoffs are coming.
+Yeah, well if they fire me, they'll be sorry.”
 To counteract this, an enterprise needs a proper offboarding process to make sure that leaving employees surrender their access to company tools and any company property they have.
+Companies also need solutions that can alert on risky and suspicious messages, as pointed out above.

 Stealing for the purpose of selling to a competitor is not a new phenomenon.
 Some employees steal trade secrets, intellectual properties, and more, in exchange for money, or a better position at a different company, or for just plain malice.